OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 xhost -local:
 ```

-If you're using remote docker host, you can connect with "ssh -X <FQDN/IP>".
+If you're using a remote Docker host, you can connect with "ssh -X <FQDN/IP>".

-Then run the previous docker command.
+Then run the previous Docker command.

 </TabItem>
   <TabItem value="python" label="Python">